Oren Burbank Cheney: Birth and youth

 Oren Burbank Cheney was born in Holderness, New Hampshire, on December 10, 1816.
 He was born to Abigail and Moses Cheney, who were noted abolitionists.
 Cheney's brother, Person, would go on to become a prominent politician in New Hampshire.
 His father was a paper manufacturer and also a conductor on the Underground Railroad.
 Moses Cheney held important positions in the church and served many times in the state legislature.
 Cheney's mother had a significant impact on his religious views, he was often quoted as saying, "my mother used this bible to worship all that is holy, I shall cease when I arise to the heavenly skies that welcome me," later in his life as president of Bates College.
 His household was deeply religious and he credited his "Godly upbringing" with forming his philosophical ideologies and personal convictions.

 Early in his life he was known as a "humble, patient, and soft-spoken boy."
 When he was eight years old, he was enrolled in Sunday School in Holderness, and his parents were criticized for sending him to a newly founded school, as it was started by a cashier who found God later in life and was not considered "God's child from birth."
 He began to work at age nine at the school and spent his allowance on honey and gingerbread, considered luxuries at the time.
-His rebellious side was exposed on numerous occasions, most notably when a Free Will Baptist came to the family's house |to recite lessons, Cheney jumped and stabbed the windowsill with his jack-knife scaring everyone in the room, which formed an ongoing reputation of the young boy.
+His rebellious side was exposed on numerous occasions, most notably when a Free Will Baptist came to the family's house to recite lessons; Cheney jumped and stabbed the windowsill with his jack-knife scaring everyone in the room, and establish an ongoing reputation of the young boy.
 Soon after Sunday School, Cheney began to work at his father's paper mill, tending to the engines, and housekeeping, at night.
-The paper he would |277pxform would go on to print the very first copy of The Morning Star, the single most important newspaper of Free Will Baptists.
-At age thirteen, he attended the New Hampton Academical and Theological Institute in 1829–30, which was five miles away, his mother's decision to send him so far way was partly based on Cheney's unhealthy interest with knives; he cut the end of his thumb while husking corn.
+The paper he would form would go on to print the very first copy of The Morning Star, the single most important newspaper of Free Will Baptists.
+At age thirteen, he attended the New Hampton Academical and Theological Institute in 1829–30, which was five miles away.
+His mother's decision to send him so far way was partly based on Cheney's unhealthy interest with knives; he cut the end of his thumb while husking corn.
 Cheney's demanding personality was developed quickly as he taught at elementary schools during his time at New Hampton.
-A notable example of this was when a drunken father stumbled into the school yard accusing a young Cheney of disciplining his child in unfair ways, Cheney drew his measuring stick and quieted the man.
-While at the New Hampton Institute, he was exposed to Free Will Baptism at personal level through his studies, and peers, and soon after returned to his father's mill.
-After the mill was sustainable through the hiring of other local school boys, Cheney was sent to Parsonsfield Seminary, which was 14 miles away; a three-day trip.
+A notable example of this was when a drunken father stumbled into the school yard accusing a young Cheney of disciplining his child in unfair ways; Cheney drew his measuring stick and quieted the man.
+While at the New Hampton Institute, he was exposed to Free Will Baptism at a personal level through his studies and peer interactions, and soon after returned to his father's mill.
+After the mill was made sustainable through the hiring of other local school boys, Cheney was sent to Parsonsfield Seminary, which was 14 miles away; a three-day trip.